-Since July 2006, the largest water mirror in the world (3,450 sqm), designed by landscape architect Michel Corajoud faces it.
-Situated between the Quay de la Douane and the Quay Louis XVIII, it alternates the extraordinary effects of the reflections of the facades of la Bourse with bewitching fog.
-It has become the favourite attraction of the Bordelais and in the summer, mainly during hot weather, children splash about on the thin surface of water to cool off.
+Since July 2006, the largest water mirror in the world (3,450 sqm), designed by landscape architect Michel Corajoud has occupied the final side of the Place de la Bourse.
+Situated between the Quay de la Douane and the Quay Louis XVIII, it reflects the facades of the monuments with magical light effects.
+The square has become a favourite spot for locals, especially on hot summer days when children splash about on the thin surface of water to cool off.

 Place de la Bourse and Miroir d'Eau

 +33 (0)5 56 00 66 00